Freeway Ricky Ross: Drug empire

 With thousands of employees, Ross has said he operated drug sales not only in Los Angeles but in places across the country including St. Louis, New Orleans, Texas, Kansas City, Oklahoma, Indiana, Cincinnati, North Carolina, South Carolina, Baltimore, Cleveland, and Seattle.
 He has said that his most lucrative sales came from the Ohio area.
 He made similar claims in a 1996 PBS interview.

 Federal prosecutors estimated that between 1982 and 1989 Ross bought and resold several metric tons of cocaine.
-In 1980 dollars, his gross earnings were said to be in excess of $900 million – with a profit of nearly $300 million.
+In 1980, his gross earnings were said to be in excess of $900 million – with a profit of nearly $300 million.
 As his distribution empire grew to include forty-two cities, the price he paid per kilo of powder cocaine dropped from as much as $60,000 to as low as $10,000."

 Much of Ross's success at evading law enforcement was due to his ring's possession of police scanners and voice scramblers.
 Furthermore, journalist Gary Webb alleged that the CIA was sponsoring the operation as part of its effort to finance Contras, giving Ross another level of protection, although this claim has since been disputed.
 Following one drug bust, a Los Angeles County sheriff remarked that Ross's men had "better equipment than we have."